La Conchita landslides: 2005 La Conchita landslide

 In 2005, an additional landslide occurred at the end of a 15–day period of near-record rainfall levels.
 From December 27, 2004, through January 10, 2005, the nearby city of Ventura received 378 millimeters (14.9 inches) of rainfall, only slightly less than its mean annual total of 390 millimeters (15.4 inches).

 The 2005 landslide involved few new materials and seems to have been a continuation of the original 1995 landslide.
 The landslide occurred after a 15-day period of unprecedented records of rainfall in Southern California.
 It is likely that the new rainfall did not enter the deposits left behind after the 1995 landslide, but slid off it taking surface debris and few new materials with it.

 On January 10, 2005, the southeastern portion of the 1995 landslide deposit failed, resulting in shallow, rapid fluid flow, unlike the 1995 landslide.
 The volume of the landslide was estimated to be approximately 200,000 cubic meters with a surface 350 m long and 80–100 m wide.
 The landslide destroyed 13 houses and severely damaged 23 others.
 There were 10 confirmed fatalities.

 Subsequently, residents formed the La Conchita Community Organization (LCCO) to coordinate with government officials to determine the best way to protect the community.
 In March 2006, Governor of California, Arnold Schwarzenegger, allocated $667,000 for a scientific study to determine control measures to be taken to prevent future landslides.

 In 2008, family members of those killed and or who suffered loss of property in the 2005 La Conchita Landslide filed a lawsuit against the La Conchita Ranch Co., located at the top of slope.
 The Ranch was found 50% negligent because it did not provide for adequate drainage of its orchards during torrential rains and settled the suit.
 Three years after the 2005 landslide, the owners of an avocado ranch agreed to turn over all 700 acres of their land and other assets to settle the suit.

 The plaintiffs also sued the County of Ventura for damages, claiming that a wall that the County built at the base of the landslide caused or contributed to the landslide.
 Ultimately, the County prevailed against the plaintiffs on all claims.

+Continuing risks

 There is no reason to believe that landslides will not continue to threaten or impact La Conchita.
 Future landslide activity could occur in the areas of the 1995 and 2005 landslides or in other areas and could damage or destroy any or all of the developed area.
 The USGS report stated that "no part of the community can be considered safe from landslides."

+Ventura County notes that risk is continuous and that it cannot issue predictions.
+It lists current rainfall, along with historical events for comparison.
+They say the 1995 slide happened two months after a month when 15 inches fell, and the 2005 slide happened at the end of two weeks with 8 inches of rain.
+A small 2010 slide happened after rain fell at one inch per hour.